Healthy Recipes Blog

 Recipe Tips

-1. To make sure the meatballs are fluffy and tender, work the meat lightly when you mix the ingredients and form the meatballs.
+1. To make sure the meatballs are fluffy and tender, work the meat lightly when mixing the ingredients and forming the meatballs.

-2. There's no need for fillers or binders in this recipe (such as eggs or breadcrumbs).
+2. There's no need for fillers or binders such as eggs or breadcrumbs.
 The meatballs are great when made with just ground beef and seasonings.

-3. If you're out of fresh herbs, use dried spices.
+Yes.
+You can use chopped parsley instead of cilantro.
+Chopped scallions will also work (green parts only).
+You can also skip the fresh herbs entirely.
 In the video below, I used what I had on hand: Garlic powder, onion powder, black pepper, and red pepper flakes.

 Serving Suggestions